-So, you have signed up to have space at a couple of trade shows that are relevant to your industry.
-Your exhibit has been well thought out, designed, built to your specifications, and finally transported to the show venue.
-You have prepared your marketing materials and your staff is checked in at the hotel and all ready to go.
-Things are going smooth and the big week is just about to begin and then you realize?
-What exactly should I bring?
+So, you’ve signed up for exhibiting space at a couple of trade shows that are relevant to your industry.
+Your exhibit has been thought out, well-designed, built to your specifications, and transported to the show venue.
+You have prepared your marketing materials and your staff is all checked in at the hotel and ready to go.
+Things are going smooth and the big week is just about to begin and then you realize you’ve left a very important question unanswered.
+What exactly do I bring to a trade show?
 What have I forgotten, and what will I do if something goes wrong?
 Don’t be that person.
-Be the one that is cool as a cucumber on show day.
+Be the one that is cucumber-cool on show day.

-For the more experienced trade show veterans, the question may seem a bit silly, however, for those that are less experienced or this is the first event the question is a great one.
-It is not uncommon for even an experienced trade show manager to forget some things.
+For the more experienced trade show veterans, this question may seem a bit silly.
+However, for those that are less experienced or are preparing for their first event, this is a crucial question.
+It is not uncommon for even experienced trade show managers to forget things.
 So, how do you avoid this?
 Make yourself a checklist and cross everything off as you load it into the car or pack it into your bag.
-Use your phone, or paper and pen.
+Use your phone, or a paper and pen.
 The medium is not as important as the list itself.

-Let us get started with a list of items, broken up into important categories, which you should consider putting on your checklist to bring with you on the day of the trade show or event.
+Let’s get started with a list of items, broken down into important categories, that you should consider putting on your checklist to bring with you on the day of the trade show or event.

-This list includes important items that will help you and your staff stay comfortable throughout the day.
-This may include an extra shirt (if it’s really warm and you end up getting sweaty or spill something you don’t want to have to head back to the hotel), breath mints, ibuprofen/aspirin, water bottles, band-aids, alcohol wipes or hand sanitizer.
+This list should include important items that will help you and your staff stay comfortable throughout the day.
+This may include an extra shirt (if it’s really warm and you end up getting sweaty or spill something on it and don’t want to have to head back to the hotel), breath mints, ibuprofen/aspirin, water bottles, band-aids, alcohol wipes or hand sanitizer.

-It is hard to discount the draw of promotional items and giveaway items.
+It is hard to discount the benefits of offering promotional or giveaway items.
 Always make sure that you have what you need before the show so any raffles and other marketing strategies are covered.

 Business cards, informational brochures, white papers or data sheets are printed and packed.
-I like to keep a series of QR codes for those items handy just in case they are all given out.
-That ensures you can still deliver the information on the show floor.
+I like to keep a series of QR codes for those items handy just in case I run out.
+This ensures you can still deliver that information out on the show floor.

 Make sure that all of the promotional items are ready and on the show floor as the setup is winding down.
 Also, keep the digital files on a thumb drive so if you are running low on day one you can run to the copy center during the off hours and have some printed.